StrafeReaver/Roblox-Linux-Launcher-is-Not-Grapejuice/README.md

 # How to install

   ## Editing mimeinfo.cache and installing the binary
-  - Go to $HOME/.local/share/applications
+  - Go to ~/.local/share/applications
   - Place the provided "roblox-player.desktop" into that same folder
   - Open your mimeinfo.cache file and copy this into it at the very bottom
      > x-scheme-handler/roblox-player=roblox-player.desktop
-  - Place the compiled RLLNG binary into $HOME/.local/bin (Make it if you don't have it)
+  - Place the compiled RLLNG binary into ~/.local/bin (Make it if you don't have it)
+  - Create a new fodler in your .config directory named "firejail" ~/.config/firejail, and place RLLNG.local into it

 ### Play some fucking lego!!!!111